webcrawls/gmi-viewer/README.md

 - run `npm run dev` to start a local server, probably on `localhost:5173`
 - enjoy!

+## todo

+- button to switch between input and render on mobile
+- clean up styling and weird overflows
+- improve parser performance

 ## caveats

 - things are sorta slow when the parser starts, all advice welcome!